NextronSystems/thor-manual/use-cases/file-server.rst

   * Only scans new files or files that were modified since the last scan.
     Faster scan time but vulnerable to timestomping attacks.
-THOR DB is needed for diff, so cannot be used in combination with ``--nothordb``.
+THOR DB is needed for diff, so cannot be used in combination with ``--exclude-component ThorDB``.

 * ``--file-size-limit ?????``